-- 1. Download and install redis.

-- Follow the instructions to configure it to be used by Django.

-- 2. Test that it executes properly
+- Download and install redis.
+Follow the instructions to configure it to be used by Django. - 2.
+Test that it is executing properly in the background (use the ping command in the command line interface.

 For OnTask you only need executing in the machine.
-If you use the default settings, there are not additional changes required in OnTask (the code is alrady using this application internally).
+If you use the default settings, there are not additional changes required in OnTask (the code is already using this application internally).